 If you choose to import a spreadsheet of tasks into ProjectManager.com, it will open as a new project in a Gantt chart, which is but one of the many project views available to users.
 All the data from your spreadsheet is now visible in the Gantt.

 The column headings, tasks and whatever other resource data you added is there and can be edited as needed.
-You can add costs for your tasks and other details, and you can even make custom columns if you need to add more information.
+You can add costs for your tasks and other details, and you can even make custom columns with our Gantt chart maker if you need to add more information.

 3. Add Task Duration

 The next thing to do is add a start and end date for each of the tasks on the Gantt chart.
 You’ll notice that the left side of the Gantt looks like a spreadsheet.
 As you add durations to the tasks, they will populate timelines on the right side of the page.
 If you have to change the dates, you can adjust them by dragging either side of the duration bar.